 Jane Hayman is a passionate supporter of the arts and a keen collector of contemporary art.
 With a background in events management Jane has worked with many organisations, including the Biennale of Sydney Events Committee and the MCRI Art for Science Committee, to broaden their support networks.
 Jane currently supports Biennale of Sydney, ACCA, NGV, and Gertrude Contemporary.
 Jane is currently a Director of both Hayman Design and STATION Gallery, Melbourne.

-Gordon is a partner in PwC’s Capital Markets and Accounting Advisory Group, and is also a member of PwC’s Global accounting technical team.
-Gordon specialises in working with clients across a range of industries advising on accounting and financial reporting best practice.
-Prior to joining the Accounting Advisory Group, Gordon was a Director in PwC’s Assurance Group which has provided him a strong background in corporate governance, financial controls, and audit.
-Gordon specialises in a range of industries with a particular focus on the Government and Not for Profit sectors.
+Gordon is a partner in PwC’s Accounting Advisory Group, and is also a member of PwC’s Global accounting technical team.
+He has over 20 years’ experience in accounting and finance and specializes in a range of industries with a particular focus on the Government and Not for Profit sectors.
 Gordon is passionate about the arts, with a particular interest in the visual arts.

 Jon Campbell graduated with a Bachelor of Fine Arts (Painting), RMIT, 1980-82 and a Graduate Diploma, VCA, 1984-85.
 He was a Gertrude studio artist, 1986-87 and held his first solo exhibition there in 1986.
 He has exhibited extensively both nationally and internationally over the past 30 years.
 Recently Jon made a solo presentation at Art Basel Hong Kong, 2015 with Darren Knight Gallery and undertook the Australia Council Greene Street Studio residency, NYC 2015.
 He won the Basil Sellers Art Prize, 2012 and released his debut solo Vinyl LP in 2016.
 He has been teaching in art schools since 1987 and is currently a lecturer in the Painting Department, VCA, University of Melbourne.
 Jon is represented by Darren Knight Gallery, Sydney.